huwb/volsample/README.md

 Find the current test scenes in the *Scenes/* folder.
 A few volume sampling schemes are implemented for comparison and can be selected via the on screen GUI.

 All volume sampling methods and volumetric scenes are implemented into *VolumeRender.shader*, as shader features.
-This is a quick and dirty way to associated shader code with unity scenes at the same time as supporting different volume sampling approaches, without requiring a ton of shader code duplications.
+This is a quick and dirty way to associate shader code with unity scenes, and at the same time support different volume sampling approaches, without requiring a ton of shader code duplication.

 ## Algorithm